zi94sm65/pawtucket/app/plugins/formContact/README.txt

 To disable plugin set:
 enabled = 0

+*IMPORTANT* Set a valid email address
+Change the "somebody@yourorganization.com" to a valid email address of whoever you want to receive the info submitted by a user in the contact form. youremailaddress = somebody@yourorganization.com

 Then decide if you want to require the user to send you an email with text in the "Message" section of the form by setting: require_message_text = 1
 If you do not want to require any message set: